wangpeihua1231/quantum-programming-platform/README.md

 2. Half Adder implementation on Pennylane, Usage example is in half_adder_pennylane.ipynb.
 This code is implement in jupyter, with Pennylane version 0.32.0.

 # Usage Example: Machine Learning
-For Qiskit implementation, additional libraries are required: qiskit_ibm_runtime (version 0.38.0) and qiskit_machine_learning (version 0.8.2).
+For Qiskit implementation, qiskit_machine_learning (version 0.8.2) is required.
 The AqSolDB dataset is imported from the csv file named curated_solubility_dataset.csv.

 The codes to build machine learning model in usage examples for Qiskit and PennyLane are qiskit_ML.ipynb and pennylane_ML.ipynb, respectively.